internetguru/flow/flow.1.rst

 \-n, --dry-run
     Do not run commands; only parse user options and arguments.

+\--pull
+    Pull all remote branches.

+\--push
+    Push all branches.

 \-r, --request
     Instead of merging prepare current branch for pull request and push it to the origin.